 We all surf the internet mostly on our mobile devices because they are so handy and easily accessible.
 A vast majority of mobile device users are making online purchases and paying their utility bills using these devices.
-A recent study by Forrester, “The Digital Business Imperative,” showed that in a three-month period, 43 percent of the banking customers in the United States had used mobile phones for online banking transactions.
+A recent study by Forrester, “The Digital Business Imperative,” showed that in a three-month period, 43% of the banking customers in the United States had used mobile phones for online banking transactions.

 The growth year over year of the volume of online business transactions via mobile devices has been significant, encouraging companies to get conscious about building websites and e-commerce sites that look, feel, function and perform identically on computers as well as smart mobile devices.
 However, most of the time, the experience of browsing a website on a smartphone isn’t the same as doing so on a computer.
 The fundamental causes of this varied behavior across different platforms should be understood to be able to develop websites that scale effectively/smoothly across different devices.